 That being said, if Google encounters too many Soft 404 errors, it may deem your site to be low quality, which can impact your ability to rank well in search.

-Too many Soft 404 errors may lead to a reduced crawl rate of your content, which could in turn result to lower rankings and lead to fewer indexed pages.
+Too many Soft 404 errors may lead to a reduced crawl rate of your content, which could in turn result in lower rankings and lead to fewer indexed pages.
 If you have hundreds, or thousands, you should definitely do something to reduce them.

 So how can you handle the issue without causing harm to your SEO and rankings?